Mekosuchus inexpectatus Balouet & Buffetaut, 1987

 Anderson et al. (2010) reported a mandible fragment from a level which overlapped with human occupation of the site, implying a human induced extinction.
 However, they could not rule out re-deposition in a younger level, and so it remains a tantalizing mystery whether humans caused the extinction of Mekosuchus inexpectatus Balouet & Buffetaut.

-Isle of Pines, Kanumera, New Caledonia (the island) and Pindai, all New Caledonia (the country)
+Grand Terre, Isle of Pines and New Caledonia (the island), all New Caledonia (the country)

 Original scientific description: